zeruhur/loner/en/wip/the_shattered_reach.md

    - Strange phenomena, such as geometric patterns on moons and genetically altered microbes, hint at Elder Dominion surveillance.
 4. **Military Buildups Resume**:
    - Both Concordat and Frontier forces prepare for the possibility of another war—while whispers of an external threat grow louder.

-## **Optional: Significant Flashpoints**
-- **First Encounter with Dominion Probes (c.
-3475 CE)**:
-   - A mysterious asteroid-sized bioship is destroyed by Concordat forces after it scans a Core colony.
-- **The Nexus Uprising (c.
-3485 CE)**:
-   - A rebellion on the Nexus trade hub reveals hidden Frontier League sympathies, deepening Concordat distrust.
-- **Deciphering the Warning (Present Day)**:
+5. **Deciphering the Warning (Present Day)**:
    - Archaeologists partially decode alien messages, suggesting humanity is being evaluated for extermination by the Elder Dominion.

 ### **Playable Themes**